FCBGP/fcbgp-implementation/bgpd/fcserver/README.md

 $ git checkout v3.0.17
 $ mkdir build; cd build; cmake ..; make ; sudo make install

-# for python & ncclient
+# For python & ncclient
+# This will be used in generating netconf configurations and sending them to routers.
-# if your machine does't installed python3.10, but with other version
+# If your machine does't installed python3.10 but with another python version,
-# you may need to modify the Makefile
+# don't worry!
+Only if you have python3.6+, you can use this python.
 $ sudo apt install python3.10 python3.10-dev python3-pip
 $ pip3 install ncclient
 ```